Healthy Club Officer Training

 - Willingness to attend training as provided by the GAA or its partners.

-- It is recommended that the Club Health & Wellbeing Officer be appointed for a minimum of two years to allow adequate time to develop and embed the role.
+- It is recommended that the Healthy Club Officer be appointed for a minimum of two years to allow adequate time to develop and embed the role.

 - It will be beneficial to involve other interested club members in this work by way of a small committee or as project teams to support specific goals or activities.